CodeWithKhoa/Diem-danh-hoc-sinh-Face-ID-THPT/README.md

-# Hướng Dẫn Cài Đặt và Sử Dụng OpenCV để Nhận Diện Khuôn Mặt và Ghi Dữ Liệu
+# Installation and Usage Guide for OpenCV Face Detection and Data Logging

-## Mô tả dự án
+## Project Description

-Mã nguồn trong dự án này sử dụng thư viện OpenCV để nhận diện khuôn mặt và ghi dữ liệu học sinh vào website, giúp quản lý học sinh một cách thuận tiện.
+The source code in this project uses the OpenCV library to perform face detection and log student data to a website, facilitating convenient student management.

-## Yêu Cầu Hệ Thống
+## System Requirements

-- [Python](#python): Ngôn ngữ lập trình chính của dự án.
+- [Python](https://www.python.org/): The primary programming language of the project.
-- [OpenCV](https://opencv.org/): Thư viện xử lý ảnh và video.
+- [OpenCV](https://opencv.org/): A library for image and video processing.
-- [face_recognition](https://github.com/ageitgey/face_recognition): Thư viện nhận diện khuôn mặt.
+- [face_recognition](https://github.com/ageitgey/face_recognition): A library for face detection.
-- [requests](https://pypi.org/project/requests/): Thư viện để thực hiện HTTP requests.
+- [requests](https://pypi.org/project/requests/): A library for making HTTP requests.
-- [Visual Studio Community Edition](https://visualstudio.microsoft.com/visual-cpp-build-tools/): Cần thiết cho việc cài đặt `face_recognition`.
+- [Visual Studio Community Edition](https://visualstudio.microsoft.com/visual-cpp-build-tools/): Required for installing `face_recognition`.

-## Cài Đặt
+## Installation

-1. **Cài Đặt Python:**
+1. **Install Python:**
-   - [Tải Python](https://www.python.org/downloads/) và cài đặt theo hướng dẫn.
+   - [Download Python](https://www.python.org/downloads/) and follow the instructions to install.

-2. **Cài Đặt Thư Viện:**
+2. **Install Libraries:**
-   - Mở terminal hoặc command prompt và chạy lệnh sau để cài đặt các thư viện cần thiết:
+   - Open a terminal or command prompt and run the following commands to install the necessary libraries:
      ```bash
      pip install opencv-python numpy requests
      pip install cmake